 - push the stuffing into the slit in the chicken, don’t worry if it spills a bit

 - Now pull each rasher of bacon over the top of the chicken to make a neat parcel.
 Repeat with all the chicken, stuffing and bacon.
 Tuck the cut ends underneath the chicken parcel, it helps keep them neat while cooking.

 - Place each parcel into the roasting tray as it’s finished

-- At this stage, you can cover the whole dish with cling film, and refrigerate for up to 12 hours.
-I think it helps them firm up nicely
+- At this stage, you can cover the whole dish with cling film, and refrigerate for up to 24 hours.
+I think it helps them firm up nicely.

-- When ready to cook, drizzle liberally with the oil
+- When ready to cook, drizzle the parcels liberally with oil.

 - Allow to relax for about 10 minutes in a warm place